 RAND Center for Disability Research

 An estimated 64 million Americans, adults and children, live with a disability.
-The RAND Center for Disability Research (CRD) is focused on understanding the impacts of policy, or lack thereof, on equitable access to participation in society for individuals with disabilities and their caregivers.
+The RAND Center for Disability Research (CDR) is focused on understanding the impacts of policy, or lack thereof, on equitable access to participation in society for individuals with disabilities and their caregivers.
 These policies include employer accommodations, accessible environments, caregiver support, and the local, state, and federal programs that provide cash benefits, support services, or healthcare coverage to individuals with disabilities.

 Research on disability policy spans work from all RAND’s divisions, and the CDR provides a venue to connect this work together and inform the broader policy community about our findings, our expertise, and our capabilities.